Last Updated: September 1, 2022

 We recommend all positive faculty, staff, and postdocs, who will be working in close proximity to others, test negative on a rapid antigen test prior to returning to work, even if 10 days have passed since symptom onset.

 Some individuals may experience COVID rebound, where symptoms return after 4-5 days of improvement.
 This is most commonly seen after Paxlovid treatment but can also be seen in those who do not take antiviral therapy.
 In this scenario, a rapid antigen test is a good indicator of potential infectivity; many individuals will test positive for an additional 3-5 days, prior to turning negative again.
 In this scenario, re-isolation would be recommended.

 The role of rapid testing to shorten the period of isolation

 Faculty, staff, and postdocs may qualify for earlier return to campus on day 6 following a positive test/symptom onset, if they meet the following criteria:

 - Fever-free for 48 hours and with improving symptoms

-*Faculty, staff, and postdocs who meet the criteria above AND who have a critical need to return to campus prior to the end of their 10-day isolation period, may contact the Medical Support Team at email@example.com with questions about obtaining rapid antigen tests or the return-to-campus clearance process.
+*Faculty, staff, and postdocs who meet the criteria above AND who have a critical need to return to campus prior to the end of their 10-day isolation period, fill out this EH&S Health Guidance form for more information about obtaining rapid antigen tests or the return-to-campus clearance process.

 For Active SHC Clinicians: